hly189/pdf_checker/README.md

 This tool will search all the links which contain the .pdf files in the provided url and download all or a selected file for you.

+## REQUIREMENT:
+Please set up mechanize in order to run this tool.
+If you did not set it up yet, please run:

+`pip install mechanize `

+or download the mechanize [distribution](http://wwwsearch.sourceforge.net/mechanize/src/),

+then run `python setup.py install`

 Usage:

  - run command: python run.py [options]